LinkinPark1235/LinkinPark1235/README.md

 - 👋 Hi, I’m @LinkinPark1235
 - 👀 I’m interested in C# and HTML, CSS
 - 🌱 I’m currently learning IOS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me nhanthanh753@gmail.com

 <!---
 LinkinPark1235/LinkinPark1235 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.